FanomezanaNat/TODO_menu/README.md

 1. Install the JDBC Postgres module.
 2. Add the JDBC Postgres module as an external library to your project.
 3. Run the script in the database folder to create the database, if it doesn't already exist, and the table corresponding to the program
-4. Set the `username` property to the user of your database.
+4. Set the `username` property in the settings located in the backend folder to the user of your database.
-5. Set the `password` property to your password.
+5. Set the `password` property in the settings located in the backend foldert o your password.
 6. Run the program.

 ## Contribute